 California King vs King (Mattress Size Differences)

-California King Mattresses are commonly assumed to be larger than the standard king, but they are actually a little smaller and are easier to place into smaller areas.
+Standard King-sized mattresses are sometimes known as Eastern Kings, while California King mattresses are known as Western Kings.
+Here, we will refer to them as only California and Standard King.
+California King Mattresses are commonly assumed to be larger than the standard king, but they are a little smaller and are easier to place into smaller areas.
 However, their height can be an advantage for taller individuals who need more room for their head and feet.

-Differences Between King and California King
+Differences Between a King and a California King

 California King Mattress: A California King sized mattress is the second largest mattress on the market, only falling below the king by 32 square inches of surface area.
 The highlight of the California King is that the mattress has a longer length, allowing extra foot room for those individuals over the 6 foot range.